Psychoanalysis: Psychodynamic therapy

 According to the NIH, psychodynamic therapy focuses on how an individual's present behavior is affected by past experiences and the unconscious processes.
-The main goal associated with psychodynamic therapy is internal reflection; for the patient to be able to understand more about their current behaviors after self-reflection and a critical analyzation of their past with their therapist.
+The main goal associated with psychodynamic therapy is internal reflection; for the patient to be able to understand more about their current behaviors after self-reflection and an analysis of contributing factors from their past with their therapist.
 In order for this method of treatment to be effective, there must be a strong foundation of trust between the patient and their therapist.
-Often, psychodynamic therapy requires a large time investment, taking many years for considerable improvement and is not considered a quick solution.
+According to Plakun et al., over "400 randomized controlled trials (RCTs) have demonstrated the effectiveness or efficacy of psychodynamic therapy (PDT) for treatment of individual and complex comorbid mental disorders".

 Cost and length of treatment

 The cost to the patient of psychoanalytic treatment ranges widely from place to place and between practitioners.
 Low-fee analysis is often available in a psychoanalytic training clinic and graduate schools.
 Otherwise, the fee set by each analyst varies with the analyst's training and experience.
-Since, in most locations in the United States, unlike in Ontario and Germany, classical analysis (which usually requires sessions three to five times per week) is not covered by health insurance, many analysts may negotiate their fees with patients whom they feel they can help, but who have financial difficulties.
+Since, in most locations in the United States, unlike in Ontario and Germany, classical analysis (which usually requires sessions three to five times per week) is not fully covered by health insurance, many analysts may negotiate their fees with patients whom they feel they can help, but who have financial difficulties.
 The modifications of analysis, which include psychodynamic therapy, brief therapies, and certain types of group therapy, are carried out on a less frequent basis—usually once, twice, or three times a week – and usually the patient sits facing the therapist.
-As a result of the defense mechanisms and the lack of access to the unfathomable elements of the unconscious, psychoanalysis can be an expansive process that involves 2 to 5 sessions per week for several years.
+As a result of defense mechanisms and the lack of ready access to the elements of the unconscious, psychoanalysis can be an expansive process that involves 2 to 5 sessions per week for several years.
 This type of therapy relies on the belief that reducing the symptoms will not actually help with the root causes or irrational drives.
-The analyst typically is a 'blank screen', disclosing very little about themselves in order that the client can use the space in the relationship to work on their unconscious without interference from outside.
+The analyst typically is a 'blank screen', disclosing little about themselves in order that the client can use the space in the relationship to work on their unconscious without interference from outside.